microsoft/moaw/workshops/serverless-overview/workshop.md

 The naming convention for Cosmos DB account is `cosmos-<environment>-<region>-<application-name>-<owner>-<instance>`

-Now we can add the last step of the Logic App flow that will store the transcript in the Cosmos DB database using the `Create or update document V3` operation.
+Now you can add the last step of the Logic App flow that will store the transcript in the Cosmos DB database using the `Create or update document V3` operation.
 Once again, the action will help you set the connection to the cosmos DB collection and ease the insert/update operations by providing a JSON schema.

 ![Logic App Cosmos DB Action](assets/logic-app-hol-cosmosDB.png)